DameurMounir/ragforge/README.md

   ↓
 Update asset processing status
   ↓
+Generate embeddings for stored chunks
+  ↓
+Index vectors into Qdrant
+  ↓
+Mark chunks as embedded
+  ↓
-Return a structured pipeline report
+Return a structured indexing report
 ```

 RAGForge also has: